Spencer Churches

-The Spencer Churches (less commonly called the Union Churches) are two African-American Christian denominations in the United States that resulted from an 1860s schism in the Union Church of Africans (also known as African Union Church).
+The Spencer Churches (less commonly called the Union Churches) are two African-American Christian denominations in the United States that resulted from a 1860s schism in the Union Church of Africans (also known as African Union Church).
 That denomination was founded by Peter Spencer, a freed slave, in Wilmington, Delaware in 1813.

 History

 The Union American Methodist Episcopal Church was formed in 1865.
 The following year, a church in Maryland joined the African Union Church, and it was renamed as the African Union First Colored Methodist Protestant Church and Connection, known as the A.U.M.P.
 Church.

 In May 2012, these two denominations and three other black denominations (the African Methodist Episcopal Church, African Methodist Episcopal Zion Church, and Christian Methodist Episcopal Church) entered into full communion with each other and with the United Methodist Church, which had been predominantly white for much of the late 19th and 20th centuries.
 The churches had been negotiating such action for ten years, after the United Methodist Church had formally apologized for racial discrimination of the past.

 In the early 19th century, some African Americans had founded independent denominations in order to have full authority in their own churches.
 The AME Church was founded in Philadelphia, the AME Zion Church in New York, and the African Union Church in Wilmington.
 After the American Civil War, the Christian Methodist Episcopal Church was founded in the South as a black congregation.

 Before the American Civil War, the Methodist Episcopal Church had split into Northern and Southern denominations, dividing over the Northern churches' opposition to slavery.
 In the 20th century, those churches had reunited as the United Methodist Church.

 These five denominations agreed to "recognize each other’s churches, share sacraments, and affirm their clergy and ministries."